aliyah-snts/aliyah-snts/README.md

 - 👋 Hi, I’m @aliyah-snts.
 - 👀 I’m interested in Computer Science, Business, and Finance.
-- 🌱 I’m currently learning the basics of coding.
+- 🌱 I’m currently learning HTML & CSS.
-- 💞️ I’m looking to collaborate on some projects later on.
+- 💞️ I’m looking to collaborate on some projects later on (no idea yet).
 - 📫 How to reach me - aliyahsantosreal@gmail.com

 <!---